-What is Monsters, Inc. Mike and Silly to the Rescue
+What is Monsters, Inc. Mike and Sulley to the Rescue

 Based on the ever-popular Monster, Inc. Film Franchise this dark ride takes riders on a “Taxi” ride through the crazy world of Monstropolis.
 The ride loosely follows the events of the first movie when Boo enters the monster’s world and chaos and hijinx follows.

 The queue line is quite fun, which is fortunate as you are likely o spend quite a while here.
 The theming is strong right from the off with a recreation of a transport hub in the mythical Monstropolis.
 There are posters, vending machines, platform announcements, and information video’s all themed to make you feel you have arrived in Monstropolis and are waiting in line in the world’s slowest Taxi line.
 It is all quite fun really.

 The ride is very popular.
 The Franchise is much loved and the ride appeals to multi-generations as the film really cut across the age divide.
 It is far more than a kid’s film so people od all ages want to experience the ride version.
 Expect ques to be long.